 Previous course code: LIFS 4580

-An introduction to bioinformatic analysis in life sciecne.
+An introduction to bioinformatic analysis in life science.
 Students will learn about the principles and approaches used in working with genetic, genomic and proteomic data.
 Applications to basic science and translational research will also be introduced.
 No experience in computer programing is required.

 Remarks: BCB and BIOT elective